 11 Oct 2021 Project to develop climate change curriculum in the Philippines

-The Philippines has been identified as one of the top 10 countries most at risk from the effects of climate change, and yet millions of marginalized Filipinos who will be hit the hardest are not aware of it, according to the Centre for Environment Concerns (CEC), an NGO and WACC project partner in the Philippines.
+The Philippines has been identified as one of the top 10 countries most at risk from the effects of climate change, and yet millions of marginalized Filipinos who will be hit the hardest are not aware of it, according to the Center for Environmental Concerns (CEC), an NGO and WACC project partner in the Philippines.

 To help address this challenge, WACC is supporting a CEC project that will develop a community-based curriculum centred on local and traditional knowledge in relation to climate change, as well as teaching aids and protocols for effective communication of climate disaster threats and impacts.